 Another credit repair company that provides a similar level of services as The Credit People is Sky Blue.
 While The Credit People was founded in 2001, Sky Blue has an even longer history of operations, dating back to 1989.
 Both companies focus solely on credit repair (so you won’t get monthly credit monitoring, financial management tools, or other add-on services) and offer one credit repair plan with a monthly cost of $79.

 You’ll get a better value from The Credit People, since its one-time first work fee is only $19, compared to the $79 charged by Sky Blue.
-However, while there are limited customer reviews available for The Credit People, Sky Blue Credit has 5-star customer reviews with the BBB.
-Even so, The Credit People’s BBB rating of C+ is slightly better than Sky Blue’s BBB rating of C. After considering all of this, of the two options, we would choose The Credit People based on its lower first work fee and better BBB rating.
+However, while there are limited customer reviews available for The Credit People, Sky Blue Credit has a 4.27-star customer review with the BBB.
+The Credit People’s BBB rating of C+ is worse than Sky Blue’s BBB rating of A+.
+After considering all of this, of the two options, we would choose Sky Blue based on its better BBB rating despite its lower fee.

 |The Credit People||Sky Blue Credit|